 REPS is inspired to contribute to renewable energy solutions to stop climate change.
-The inventors of REPS realised that it is possible to harness some of the human kinetic energy and convert it into off-grid electricity.
+The inventors of REPS realized that it is possible to use an energy source that has not yet been seriously considered for this purpose.

-The technology behind REPS is protected by its filing with the European Patent Office and is seen as a clearer innovation in the field of clean energy production.
+The technology behind REPS is protected at the European Patent Office and is seen as a clear innovation in the field of clean energy production.

 Years of research